jj49411/weather_forecast/README.md

 - Run `$ npm start`
 - Visit `http://localhost:8000 `

 ## Running Tests

 - Run `$ npm test`

+## Features

+- User can enter a city name and submit the form
+- User can see weather forecast as results
+- User can click on restart button

 ## Technologies Used